CyVerse-learning-materials/DE-tool-integration-quickstart/osg.rst

 Goal
 ----

-This quickstart contains the complete instructions for integrating osg tools in DE which is mainly intended for high-throughput processing
+This quickstart contains the complete instructions for integrating `OpenScienceGrid <https://opensciencegrid.org/>`_ tools in CyVerse Discovery Environment.
+OSG tools are intended for high-throughput processing of many files.

 ..
 Important::

-  What is osg tool?
+  **What is the OpenScienceGrid?**: A national, distributed computing partnership for data-intensive research

-  Any software/tool that can be run on the command line without the need to open any ports
+  **What is an OSG Tool?**: Any software/tool that can be run in the command line interface without the need to open ports

 -----

-Prerequisites
+**Prerequisites**
 -------------

 Downloads, access, and services